Earthdawn: History

-In 2014, FASA Games announced the forthcoming publication of Earthdawn Fourth Edition and launched a successful Kickstarter to support the project.
-Fourth Edition is described as a reworking of the game mechanics, with redundancies eliminated, and a simpler success level system.
-The game world is advanced five years, past the end of the Barsaive-Thera War, in order to clear dangling threads in the metaplot and open the game world to new stories.
+In 2014, FASA announced the Earthdawn fourth edition and launched a successful Kickstarter to support the project.
+The fourth edition is described as a reworking of the game mechanics, with redundancies eliminated, and a simpler success level system.
+The game world is advanced five years, past the end of the Barsaive-Thera War.
 The first Fourth Edition title—the Player's Guide—was released in early 2015.
-In 2014 FASA Corporation also gave permission for Impact Miniatures to return the original Heartbreaker Hobbies & Games Official Earthdawn Miniatures range to production.
+In 2014, FASA gave permission for Impact Miniatures to return the original Heartbreaker Hobbies & Games Official Earthdawn Miniatures range to production.
 In order to fund this, Impact Miniatures launched a successful Kickstarter project.

 In 2016, Vagrant Workshop released the Age of Legend edition using a permutation of the rules-lite mechanics of the Freeform Universal RPG system.
 With its rules-lite mechanics the Age of Legend edition is marketed as being "ideal for one-shots, convention games, and introductory games — even for kids!"